- London: Insurance > Clinical negligence: claimant

 - London: Insurance > Personal injury: claimant

 - London: Private client > Court of Protection

 - London: Transport > Travel

 Within Employment: employees/unions, Leigh Day is a second tier firm,

 The ‘excellent' Leigh Day is ‘highly responsive' and particularly recommended for its advice on discrimination claims.
 Department head Chris Benson, who is ‘very knowledgeable' and ‘always available', and the ‘very smart' Michael Newman, are instructed by the GMB in representing its members on a blacklisting claim in the construction industry.
 The ‘very client-focused' Elizabeth George represented the claimant, a trainee solicitor, in a pregnancy discrimination case against a law firm.
 Solicitor Emma Satyamurti is ‘outstanding'.
-Camilla Parker departed the firm in 2013 for a position with a charity.
+Camilla Palmer departed the firm in 2013 for a position with a charity.

 Within Clinical negligence: claimant, Leigh Day is a first tier firm,

 The team at Leigh Day is ‘professional, compassionate, patient and determined'.
 It has a department of 11 partners acting solely on clinical negligence matters, and its workload in 2013 featured numerous cerebral palsy claims and brain injury matters.
 Russell Levy is ‘excellent, and dedicated'; Suzanne White has particular experience representing families at inquests; and Sally-Jean Nicholes and Claire Fazan are also recommended.